Roman Fitness Systems

 THE PROBLEM: BELLY FAT

 Without question, the most common type of regional fat storage is belly fat.
-Abdominal fat storage obviously has a lot to do with your diet and overall body fat level; but outside of that, it’s all hormones.
+Obviously, your diet and overall body fat level contribute to it, but outside of that, it’s all hormones.

-Remember: cortisol is produced by physical stress, and exercise is actually one of the primary means through which your body will produce this sneaky little hormone.
-More specifically, long-duration cardio and extended lifting sessions are what produces the most cortisol.
+The trouble with cortisol is that it’s produced by stress, and exercise is actually a form of physical stress—so it’s one of the primary ways your body will produce this sneaky little hormone.
+And more specifically, long-duration cardio and extended lifting sessions are what produces the most cortisol.
 It’s the reason why so many runners end up looking “skinny fat.”
-Sure they lose weight—but their cortisol remains elevated and they still look fat.
+Sure, they lose weight—but their cortisol remains elevated and they still look fat.

-Instead, short, intense training sessions using a particular type of training modality will help to counteract the effects of cortisol; both the muscle-wasting effect and the cortisol related belly fat storage.
+Instead, short, intense training sessions will help to counteract the effects of cortisol; both the muscle-wasting effect and the cortisol related belly fat storage.
 The result: You’ll not only lose weight, but also melt body fat in record time.

 THE PROBLEM: FAT IN YOUR LOWER BODY

 High levels of estrogen are awesome for enjoying the Vampire Diaries and makin’ babies, but terrible for fat loss, which is why women usually have more trouble losing fat than men.
-However, anyone—male or female—with high estrogen levels will have trouble losing fat, especially from the lower body.
-In essence, the higher your estrogen levels, the greater the likelihood you’ll store fat in your lower body; mainly in your hips and thighs.
+However, anyone—male or female—with high estrogen levels will have trouble losing fat, especially from areas in the lower body like the hips and thighs.

 Fortunately, you can offset the negative impact of estrogen with certain types of training.
 In addition to helping you lose fat stored in the lower body, these specifically designed workouts will also be great for fat loss in general.
 Essentially, they’re great for burning calories and for shedding lower body fat through estrogen management.
 Combine the two and the result is rapid fat loss, with a heavy concentration on lower body fat stores.